Security-Onion-Solutions/securityonion-docs/administration.rst

 .. image:: images/users.png
   :target: _images/users.png

-Disabled user accounts are displayed with a lock in the Status column.
+A lock in the Status column indicates that the user account has been disabled via the ``so-user-disable`` command as described in the :ref:`disabling-accounts` section.